4 Places In Konya To See The Sufi Whirling Dervishes In Turkey

 The Mevlana Museum in Konya, Turkey, is one of the most spiritual places in the world.
 It serves as a tribute to the legacy of Mevlana Jalaluddin Rumi, founder of the Whirling Dervishes, and it is also his final resting place.
 If you can, this is the best place to see a performance, and it’s considered its spiritual home.

 The museum is located in the heart of Konya and occupies the historic site of Mevlana’s mausoleum, also known as the Green Dome.
 As you approach the museum, you can’t help but be awe-struck by the amazing architecture, with intricate patterns and a beautifully serene atmosphere.
-It’s incredibly peaceful inside, too, which serves as the best backdrop for a performance.
+It’s incredibly peaceful inside, making it the best backdrop for a performance.

 The museum houses an impressive collection of relics, manuscripts, and artifacts that offer a glimpse into the life and teachings of Mevlana Rumi.

 Of course, the major highlight of visiting the Mevlana Museum is witnessing the Whirling Dervishes.
-Performances take place every Saturday and on Thursdays during the summer season.
+Public Sema ceremonies take place on select dates, most reliably during festivals and commemorative events, especially in December.

 The museum is also home to beautifully landscaped gardens and a reflection pool.
-Spending a little time walking around the exterior of the museum is a wonderful idea and will give you an even more serene experience.
+Spending a little time walking around the exterior of the museum is an excellent idea and will give you an even more serene experience.

 Due to its importance, the Mevlana Museum hosts various cultural events and festivals throughout the year to celebrate the life and teachings of Rumi.
-These events attract visitors from all around the world, and you can find more information online prior to your visit.
+These events attract visitors from all around the world, and you can find more information online before your visit.

-When visiting the Mevlana Museum for a performance, it’s a good idea to book your ticket ahead of time.
-You can do this by visiting the museum itself beforehand, or you can book a tour online, which will give you more information and background history into what you’re seeing.
-These tours may or may not include a performance and may simply be a tour of the museum itself.
-However, if you book directly with the museum for a performance, you’ll save money as tickets can be as little as 50-100 Lira.
+When visiting the Mevlana Museum for a performance, it’s a good idea to book your ticket in advance.
+You can do this by visiting the museum beforehand, or by booking a tour online, which will give you more information and background on what you’re seeing.
+These tours may or may not include a performance and may be a tour of the museum itself.
+However, if you book directly with the museum for a performance, you’ll save money as tickets are often free or included in festival programming, though prices vary by event.

 2. Karatay Medrese